American Depositary Receipts (ADRs) were introduced in 1927 as an easier way to invest in foreign companies through the US share markets.

 Tax on ADR dividends

-Dividends on ADRs are taxed in the much the same way as they are on your US shares: withholding tax is still deducted from the dividends before they hit your Hatch account (so you don’t need to do anything to fulfill your overseas tax obligations for your investments through Hatch).
+Dividends on ADRs are taxed in the much the same way as they are on your US shares: withholding tax is still deducted from the dividends before they hit your Hatch account (so you don’t need to do anything to fulfil your overseas tax obligations for your investments through Hatch).
 However, because the company is not based in the US, the withholding tax deducted could vary from ADR to ADR.

-A high level picture of how ADR dividends are taxed is:
+A high-level picture of how ADR dividends are taxed is:

 - The company deducts withholding tax from the gross dividend at the rate of the country they are in.
-Note: It may be substantially higher or lower than the 15% US withholding tax rate on US based dividends so it makes sense to look at withholding tax rates that may apply for the countries of the companies you are investing in.
+Note: It may be substantially higher or lower than the 15% US withholding tax rate on US-based dividends so it makes sense to look at withholding tax rates that may apply for the countries of the companies you are investing in.

 - They pay the net dividend out in pounds, euros, yen or whatever the currency is.
 They pay this to the depositary bank that custodies the ADR.

-- The bank exchanges the money into USD, and pays it to your Hatch account via our US broker.
+- The bank exchanges the money into USD and pays it to your Hatch account via our US broker.
 The exchange rate can impact the amount you receive in USD.

 - When tax time comes in NZ, you may need to include your ADR dividends in your tax return.

 The NZ tax rules for investments in ADRs are similar to those for US shares - meaning if you have: